Perth Amboy Magnet School: New campus

-The new Perth Amboy Magnet School, on High Street, Perth Amboy, is a 124000 sqft building.
-Its cost was about $28 million and replaced the 76-year-old building on New Brunswick Avenue.
-It was decided that the school should stay located there.
-As projected, the school houses up to 250 high school students.
+The new Perth Amboy Magnet School, on High Street is a 124000 sqft building, constructed at a cost of $28 million.
+It replaces the 76-year-old building on New Brunswick Avenue.
+The school houses up to 250 high school students.
 In the evenings there's an average of about 100 adults students and 250 part-time college students in the building.

 The school offers special classes or 'shops' to students with an interest in learning a new skill.
 Some of the shops consist of carpentry, electrical trades, and heating, ventilation and air conditioning (HVAC).
 This area is considered the School of Construction and Technology.
 Each area is like a major at a college.

 The second area is the School of Computer and Business technology.
 This area of study in the school includes computer applications, computer assisted drafting and computer systems technology.
 Students obtain the benefit to learn how to work in a busy office environment in preparation to obtain their certification in their respected field.

 The last area is the School of Professional Services.
 The two remaining shops to conclude this series are auto mechanics technology and culinary arts.
 Here the students will learn the maintenance and basic repair of vehicles and grow accustomed to the work space of a busy restaurant environment.

 To expand on the uses of the building aside from providing shops, there is the inclusion of a wellness center, media center, athletic fields, and a gymnasium.
 The building also includes computer rooms in between classrooms to provide students with easy access to the internet in case of class activities or research.
-The remaining 112,000 square feet of the building, will be utilized for the Middlesex County College.
+The remaining of the building, will be utilized for Middlesex County College.

 Having both the high school and college share the same building enables students to see life after graduation.
 It allows easy access to the college and gives them a firsthand experience as to how they should go about as to managing their college necessities.